Blockchain in Media

 Security breaches and personal information leakage shape the reality of modern social networks.
 The perception of social networks as a safe place changed critically after the Facebook data breach lawsuit.
 Millions of users realized that the data they share with the network to stay connected with friends and family could be violated.
 It can also be stolen and sold to a third party without the user knowing or being able to prevent it.

 Decentralization and data security are the emerging trends that can help social networks get the trust of their users back.
 They can also guarantee a network’s immunity to hacks.
 Blockchain can help social networks with decentralization.
-A social network that operates on the blockchain does not have a central server that can be hacked or a central organization, the operation of which can be sabotaged.
+A social network that operates on the blockchain does not have a central server ensuring privacy.
 The network users will have full control over the system since they will be the collective contributors of the product.
 A blockchain-based social network will give the power back to the users and give them instruments to make sure nobody is taking advantage of their data.

 And there are already pioneer blockchain-based social networks out there.
 Steemit is one of the most popular blockchain-based social network solutions that looks like a mix of Facebook and Reddit.
-Steemit publishers are paid for the content they share.
 Another example of a blockchain-powered social network is Social X, which looks like the cousin of Facebook and Instagram.
 In this network, users can exchange their content for tokens.

 Adoption of Blockchain Strategies in Marketing